gardener/gardener/docs/concepts/apiserver.md

 Please see [this](../../example/30-cloudprofile.yaml) example manifest and consult the documentation of your provider extension controller to get information about its `providerConfig`.

+## `InternalSecret`s

+End-users can read and/or write `Secret`s in their project namespaces in the garden cluster.
+This prevents Gardener components from storing such "Gardener-internal" secrets in the respective project namespace.
+`InternalSecret`s are resources that contain shoot or project-related secrets that are "Gardener-internal", i.e., secrets used and managed by the system that end-users don't have access to.
+`InternalSecret`s are defined like plain Kubernetes `Secret`s, behave exactly like them, and can be used in the same manners.
+The only difference is, that the `InternalSecret` resource is a dedicated API resource (exposed by gardener-apiserver).
+This allows separating access to "normal" secrets and internal secrets by the usual RBAC means.

+Please see [this](../../example/11-internal-secret.yaml) example manifest.

 ## `Seed`s

 `Seed`s are resources that represent seed clusters.